Honeysuckle 'Firecracker'

 In cold climates it may be deciduous, the leaves will turn yellow before falling in winter.
 It will quickly reshoot as the weather warms.

 Since the Middle Ages Honeysuckle has been in cultivation.
-It was often grown around the entrance, where it’s fragrance could be appreciated, but it was also said to ward off evil, and fevers.
+It was often grown around the entrance, where It's fragrance could be appreciated, but it was also said to ward off evil, and fevers.
 Not sure if it is still the case but it is worth a shot.
 And if it was bought indoors, a wedding would follow.
 The flowers have also had medicinal uses as a respiratory, laxative and to soothe the liver.

 Supplied as: Pots